vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Set-EsxiLockdownMode.md

 ## Synopsis

-Sets the lockdown mode for all ESXi hosts in a given cluster.
+Sets the lockdown mode for all ESX hosts in a given cluster.

 ## Syntax